How to enter sales negotiations on the front foot

 How to build your moat

-1. Business Case Approved
+1. Business case approved

-Have you validated the value your solution will bring to the business (using: Identified Pain and Metrics) so you have the platform for a commercial negotiation based on value not price?
+Have you validated the value your solution will bring to the business (using Identified pain and Metrics) so you have the platform for a commercial negotiation based on value, not price?

 Just as the sales team are trained in sales, the procurement team are trained in procurement negotiations.

 It’s not personal.
-It IS professional, and it is advisable to start talking to them with as much information about acceptable outcomes in your arsenal as possible.
+It is professional, and it is advisable to start talking to them with as much information about acceptable outcomes in your arsenal as possible.

-A great tactic for sales managers is to fully equip their team with a toolkit for such negotiations:
+An excellent tactic for sales managers is to fully equip their team with a toolkit for such negotiations:

 • What does the best possible contract look like?
-To you / to the customer?
+To you/to the customer?

 • What does the least acceptable contract look like?